yuchdev/systemc_examples/README.md

-# SystemC From Ground Up Exercises
+# "SystemC: From Ground Up" Exercises

+## Intro

+Tutorial exercises mostly taken from the book of David Black "SystemC: From Ground Up" 2nd Edition.
+It includes instructions how to set up the SystemC working environment with manual build or using Conan.

 ## Building SystemC from scratch